Affordability

 Cost of Building construction

 Three-story construction is not only efficient for energy but also for construction.
 Wood frame construction up to five or six stories is less expensive than other technologies as well as being strong, fast, and versatile.
-Wood frame from three stories has an optimal cost for amount of living area covered by a roof.
-College Heights uses three stories because it is more aesthetically acceptable than higher buildings and avoids the need for elevators.
+Wood frame for three stories has an optimal cost for amount of living area covered by a roof.
+College Heights uses three stories because it is more aesthetically pleasing than higher buildings and avoids the need for elevators.
 Three story townhouses have become acceptable in the Hayward area housing market.

 Common utility chases for co-locating plumbing, electrical, and HVAC.